The Potential of LLMs in Medical Education: Generating Questions and Answers for Qualification Exams: Introduction

+This absence of consensus on LLMs’ evaluation metrics hinders the ability to compare and assess the performance of different LLMs accurately.
+The evaluation has been approached with a set of criteria such as coherence, comprehensiveness, professionalism, and readability for diagnostic summary generation\cite{Zhang2024closegapmedSum}.
+In recent studies, the assessment of AI-generated medical advice has expanded to include empathy, comprehensiveness, and acceptance\cite{Reis2024aidigitalmed}.
+Moreover, the application of generative AI in the medical field is expected to adhere to principles of accountability, model transparency, content privacy protection, fairness, and harmlessness\cite{Ning2024genAI}.
+These principles are essential for ensuring the ethical and effective deployment of LLMs in healthcare, thereby overcoming the current limitations and realizing their full potential in transforming medical practice.

 To promote the future research and application of LLMs in the medical field, this work concentrates on the task of generating questions and answers for medical qualification exams intended for medical education.
-Unlike the typical medical text generation tasks, which evaluate the model's ability to learn from the human-generated content, this task assesses the model's capability to educate by creating exam content.
-This work is grounded in a real-world Chinese dataset of elderly chronic diseases, with a primary focus on utilizing the few-shot prompting technique for generating both questions and answers.
-In addition, LLMs show potential in correcting and refining their original AI-generated answers by prompting a few samples of human experts' feedback on the AI-generated answers that have deficiencies.
-Furthermore, we have involved medical experts in the evaluation of the machine-generated content, considering aspects such as coherence, correctness, factual consistency, evidence of statement, and professionalism.
+Unlike typical medical text generation tasks, such as doctor-patient dialogue, question answering, report summarization etc.\cite{Qiu2023jbhiAI, Singhal2023medpalm, Wang2023HuaTuo, Bolton2024BioMedLM, li2023llavamed}, which evaluate the model's ability to simulate human's responses, this task assesses the model's capability to educate by creating exam content.
+This work is grounded in a real-world Chinese dataset of elderly chronic diseases, with a primary focus on utilizing the few-shot prompting method for generating both the question and the answer.
+Specifically, we used a total of 8 LLMs: ERNIE 4, ChatGLM 4, Doubao, Hunyuan, Spark 4, Qwen, Llama 3, and Mistral\cite{baiduai2024,zhipuai2024, volcengine2024, tengcent2024, iFLYTEK2024, aliyun2024, jiang2023mistral7b, grattafiori2024llama3herdmodels}.
+In addition, we also tasked LLMs with correcting and refining their original AI-generated answers by prompting a few samples of human experts' feedback on the AI-generated answers that have deficiencies.

+For comparison, we engaged an independent group of human experts to author medical examination questions and answers based on the same reference cases and prompts.
+For evaluation criteria, we refer to the aspects required for recent generative AI in the medical field, such as comprehensiveness, consistency, readability, empathy, equity, non-maleficence, and accountability\cite{Zhang2024closegapmedSum, Reis2024aidigitalmed, Ning2024genAI}.
+Therefore, we have involved medical experts in the evaluation of the AI-generated content with a 5-point Likert Scale\cite{likert1932A, Joshi_Kale_Chandel_Pal_2015} that a commonly employed scoring method for questionnaires.
+Specifically, we considered aspects of coherence, sufficiency of key information, information correctness, and professionalism as the evaluation criteria for question generation, and considered aspects of coherence, factual consistency, evidence of statement, and professionalism as the evaluation criteria for answer generation.
+Figure~\ref{pipeline-fig} visualizes the overall pipeline of this study.